InnerSourceCommons/InnerSourcePatterns/project-setup/templates/README-template.md

 how to get started using the project.
 Further more detailed documentation can be linked to from here.

+## Further information

+This section can list any or all of the following:

+* A list of features, use cases that the software addresses.
+* Information on design principles that are used to resolve trade-offs
+* Links to further user level documentation
+* Answers to frequently asked questions (FAQ), preferably in a format that allows to link to specific questions and their answers for easier reference.

 ## Getting help

 This section should contain a brief documentation on how to get help for the